A1999-S/Web-Inventory-Application/README-NEW.txt

 ## (Part I)
     -- LINES 161 - 191 @ PartTest.java in the 'test/java/domain' packages
         4 total tests (two for each inventory minimum and inventory maximum) added

+## (Part J)
+    -- DeletePartValidation.java and ValidDeletePart.java (in "/validators" package) removed because they are unused.